 - Better detection because thin layers of tissue are shown separately

 - Suspicious lesions from traditional 2D images may be ruled out at benign

 At GRMC, we believe in giving our patients the highest quality care possible with our passionate and experienced staff.
-This is why we are proud to offer wide-angle 3D tomosynthesis.
+This is why we are proud to offer 3D mammograms.
 Your very best defense is early detection and diagnosis, made possible through an annual screening mammogram.
-Ask your healthcare provider if 3D mammography is the appropriate exam for you.
+Ask your healthcare provider if a 3D mammogram is the appropriate exam for you.